 You will enjoy lower running costs if you choose underfloor heating integrated with your low temperature heating source like a ground or air source heat pump.
 As an integral part of the system, you will also benefit from the lower rate of VAT that is applied to microgeneration systems if you purchase your underfloor heating as part of the package.

-Submit your plans for a free underfloor heating estimate
+Mail your plans for a free underfloor heating estimate

 The Ecoliving Approach

 Over the years we have experienced many customers' frustration when they source underfloor heating from a third party and then discover that the design, installation or controls are inappropriate or incompatible with their heat pump.
 A heating system is only as effective as the distribution system designed to distribute the heat throughout the property.
 This is why Ecoliving realised that providing customers with an integrated design, supply and installation service that incorporates underfloor heating was important.
 Customers now have confidence that Ecoliving's single-source service means a well-designed, integrated system that takes into account flow temperatures from the heat source, appropriate controls and optimised system efficiency.

 Ecoliving sources its underfloor heating components direct from the manufacturers.
 Our design team have been working with underfloor heating for many years and produce designs, including detailed drawings, that reflect that wealth of experience and integration with all heating types, from heat pumps and biomass boilers to gas boilers.

 To discuss the most suitable system for your project, domestic or commercial, call us on 0845 301 3121.